sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/README.md

-  -start                                 : Starts Viya or the CAS Controller(s) -stop                                  : Stops Viya or the CAS Controller(s) -gencert                               : Generates a certificate in PEM format for client browsers -status                                : Displays the status of the Viya pods -version                               : Displays the Viya version.
+  -start                                 : Starts Viya or the CAS Controller(s) -stop                                  : Stops Viya or the CAS Controller(s) -gencert                               : Generates a certificate in PEM format for client browsers -kubesync                              : Synchronizes the client and server version of kubectl -status                                : Displays the status of the Viya pods -version                               : Displays the Viya version.
   -h | -help                             : Displays the syntax for the Viya_Manager utility.